lucasmt/separation-grk/README.md

 Whitespace and newlines are used for readability, but ignored by the parser.

-The implicit semantics of a specification in the format above are given by the LTL formula
+The implicit semantics of a specification in the format above are given by the following Linear Temporal Logic formula:

 ```
 <initial-assumptions> ->